 Salford City Council

 Please write your name, address and invoice reference number (beginning with prefix '5' on the top of your invoice) on the back of the cheque.
 If possible, it would also be useful to provide a contact telephone number should there be any reason to contact you regarding the payment.
 The city council’s policy is not to accept post-dated cheques so please ensure it is dated correctly.
-Should you require a receipt please ensure you enclose a stamped self-addressed envelope.
 Under no circumstances send cash via the post as the city council will not accept liability for lost or stolen monies.

 Please note: Should you be paying more than one invoice with a single cheque, please indicate clearly the amounts to be paid against the respective invoice reference numbers.